Volunteer fire department: Emergency response

 A volunteer fire department is normally reached the same way as other emergency services, such as by calling 9-1-1 or 1-1-2.
 A central dispatcher then calls out the VFD, often through equipment such as pagers, radios, phone apps, or loud signals, such as a fire siren.
 Average response times are longer than with full-time services because the members must come from different distances to the station or to the incident.
 Such departments often have a fixed number of firefighters on staff at any given point in time, which sometimes equals the minimal numbers recommended.
 Some states allow the use of Length of Service Award Programs (LOSAPS) to provide these volunteer departments with a tool to assist in recruiting and retaining members.
 LOSAPS are simple programs that can be implemented with minimal taxpayer expense.

 Some volunteer fire departments allow the use of courtesy lights or emergency lights and sirens by their members.
 In most states that allow both lights and sirens, this is a red light and siren that gives the responding member the same privileges as other emergency vehicles.
 In other jurisdictions, this may be a green or blue light without a siren.
 The use of such equipment varies from fire district to fire district based on the need for fast response, the distance that members live from the fire station, the size and amount of other traffic in the fire district as well as local and state law.
 Some departments restrict or prohibit the use of such emergency lights, even when allowed by state law, due to the increased risk of traffic accidents involving volunteers responding in emergency mode.
 In some states, volunteer firefighters and EMTs are eligible to receive specialty license plates for personal vehicles that identify them as trained emergency services personnel.

 Training

+United States

 Operational volunteer fire department members receive some form of training, either in a formal or informal setting, depending on the state and regulatory authority.
 The level and type of basic and specialty training vary across the country.
 The National Fire Protection Association (NFPA) has several published standards for firefighter qualifications and training, including Standard for Fire Service Professional Qualifications Accreditation and Certification Systems, and Fire Fighter Professional Qualifications.
 These standards apply to both volunteer and career firefighters.